Thoracic (Lung Cancer) Oncology

 If you have early stage thoracic or lung cancer, you may not notice any concerning symptoms.
 In these cases, your doctor may find signs of lung cancer during a test or X-ray for a different condition.

 One of the newest tools available for diagnosing early stage lung cancer is Low-Dose CT Lung Screening.
+We have been designated a Lung Cancer Screening Center of Excellence by the Lung Cancer Alliance.
 CMS (Medicare) has approved this screening as an effective lung cancer diagnosis tool in appropriate patients.
 We invite you to view the video below which describes the importance of the screening and explains who are candidates for the procedure.

 Watch our video about the CT lung screening for lung cancer diagnosis.

 If you think you are a candidate for CT Lung Screening make an appointment with your primary care provider to discuss this option.